Outputs from Research

 Q. I have identified more than one Output, will all of my identified outputs be reviewed this year?

-We are committed to reviewing at least one output from each author via an internal, external and moderation review process.
+In the 2024 cycle, we are committed to reviewing at least one output from each contacted author via an internal, external and moderation review process in the 2024 cycle.

 An output review process will be repeated annually.
-If an output is not reviewed in the current year, we anticipate that it will be included in future review processes if it remains in your top selection.
+If an output is not reviewed in the current year, we anticipate that it will be included in a future review process if it remains in your top selection.